keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

-In order to support easy this easy and intuitive inference workflow, KerasCV performs non-max suppression inside of the `YOLOV8Detector` class.
+In order to support this easy and intuitive inference workflow, KerasCV performs non-max suppression inside of the `YOLOV8Detector` class.
 Non-max suppression is a traditional computing algorithm that solves the problem of a model detecting multiple boxes for the same object.